hammurabi-dev/hammurabiX/joss/paper.md

-Technically, ``hammurabi X`` performs an efficient line-of-sight radiative transfer integral through the simulated Galaxy model using a HEALpix-based nested grid to produce observables such as Faraday rotation measure and diffuse synchrotron and thermal dust emission in full Stokes I, Q and U, while taking into account beam and depth depolarization as well as Faraday effects.
+Technically, ``hammurabi X`` performs an efficient line-of-sight radiative transfer integral through the simulated Galaxy model using a HEALpix-based nested grid to produce observables such as Faraday rotation measure and diffuse synchrotron emission in full Stokes I, Q and U, while taking into account beam and depth depolarization as well as Faraday effects.